 The strengthening of the local vocational school improves the local water sector in a sustainable way.
 Our goals are based on this vision:

-Improve and expand the infrastructure and staff of the school
+improve and expand the infrastructure and staff of the schools

-Encourage the integration of school, water suppliers and production companies
+encourage the integration of schools, water suppliers and production companies